Derrick Lonsdale

 Lonsdale is known for his research into thiamine and his controversial theory that thiamine deficiency is widespread among Americans and predictive of anti-social behavior.

 Positions

 Lonsdale was a practitioner in pediatrics at the Cleveland Clinic for 20 years.
 He became Head of the Section of Biochemical Genetics at the Clinic.

 In 1982, Lonsdale retired from the Cleveland Clinic and joined the Preventive Medicine Group to specialize in nutrient-based therapy.

-He is also on the Scientific Research Advisory Committee of the American College for Advancement in Medicine and is an editor of their Journal.
+Lonsdale was also on the Scientific Research Advisory Committee of the American College for Advancement in Medicine and was an editor of their Journal.

 Research work

-Lonsdale hypothesizes that healing comes from the body itself rather than from external medical interventions.
+Lonsdale hypothesized that healing comes from the body itself rather than from external medical interventions.

-Lonsdale has studied the use of nutrients to prevent diseases.
-He is particularly interested in Vitamin B1, also known as thiamine.
-The World Health Organisation have cited three of Lonsdale's thiamine deficiency papers on Sudden Infant Death Syndrome.
+Lonsdale studied the use of nutrients to prevent diseases.
+He was particularly interested in Vitamin B1, also known as thiamine.
+The World Health Organization have cited three of Lonsdale's thiamine deficiency papers on Sudden Infant Death Syndrome.

-Lonsdale has spoken at orthomolecular medicine conferences.
+Lonsdale spoke at orthomolecular medicine conferences.